1024inc/engineering-blog/guilds/frontend.md

 # Frontend Guild

-## Overview

-A knowledge-sharing community focused on frontend engineering excellence, consistency, and collaboration across Beyond's product teams.

 ## Purpose

-The Frontend guild brings together engineers working on user-facing applications to share knowledge, align on best practices, and drive consistency across the codebase.
-By collaborating on library choices, code structure decisions, and component development, we prevent duplicated effort and ensure a cohesive user experience.
+The Frontend guild brings engineers together across OBTs to exchange knowledge, brainstorm solutions, and align on best practices.
+Our goals are to:

-## Key Focus Areas
+- **Improve consistency, maintainability, and developer experience** across our frontend stack
+- **Learn from one another**, surface challenges, and collectively improve tooling, patterns, and practices that make frontend development faster, safer, and more enjoyable
+- **Prevent duplicated effort** by collaborating on library choices, code structure decisions, and component development

+---

+## In Scope

 **Core Technologies:**